thaerkh/vim-workspace/README.md

 Automatically take care the little things, so that you don't have to: persist files in your workspace session, persist their undo history, autosave, untrail spaces, and more!
 # Features
 ## Sensible Settings
-While `not enabled by default`, this plugin comes available with common unobtrusive vim settings that everybody can agree on.
+While `not enabled by default`, this plugin comes available with useful vim settings that everybody can agree on.

 If you would like to enable these settings (viewable in `plugin/workspace.vim`), add the following to your vimrc:
 ```